awiggs/chip-gr8/docsource/pages/docs.md

  1. Start the Chip-Gr8 display with the ROM you want to query.
  2. Put the VM into a state you understand.
- 3. Create a `Query` object and use a predicate to limit the number of matches memory addresses.
+ 3. Create a `Query` object and use a predicate to limit the number of matching memory addresses.
  4. Change the VM to a new state and use a new predicate to further filter the results.
  5. Repeat step 4 until there is only a single address that matches.
  6. Copy the `Query` out to a file.